JeffOwOSun/gpu-bm3d/README.md

 ## Background

 The block matching and 3D filtering (BM3D) algorithm is a novel method for image denoising based on collaborative filtering in transform domain.
 Since first proposed in 2007, BM3D has been the state-of-the-art until today.
-The algorithm consists of three stages:
+The algorithm consists of two steps each of which has three main stages:

-1. **Block Matching** A set of similar patches of the 2D image is grouped into a 3D data array which we call group.
+1. **Block Matching** A set of similar patches of the 2D image is grouped into a 3D data array which we call a group.
 2. **Collaborative Filtering** A 3D transform is applied to the group to produce a sparse representation in transform domain, and filtered.
 After that, an inverse transformation is carried out to cast the filtered data back into image domain, which is a 3D array again, but noise-free
 3. **Reconstruct the Image** The groups are redistributed into their original positions.